-Liverpool roared back again and levelled through Torres’ second of the evening, though this was a night which belonged to one man as Arshavin put the finishing touch to his pièce de résistance.
+Liverpool roared again and levelled through Torres’ second of the evening, though this was a night what belonged to one man as Arshavin put the finishing touch to his pièce de résistance.

 Somehow, in the dying seconds of the game, keeping momentum with him was a whirlwind of Russian motion, Arshavin powering forward to join his teammate before collecting his pass and lashing home a powerful finish beyond Reina once more.

-The stunned faces on the Kop were matched only by the surprised look on Arshavin’s own face, bewildered by his own brilliance on a night his scintillating talent shone through.
+The stunned faces on the Kop were matched only by the surprised look on Arshavin’s face, bewildered by his brilliance on a night his scintillating talent shone through.

 Benayoun’s equaliser ensured parity in a captivating contest at the full-time whistle, but Liverpool’s five-game winning run was over as Arshavin’s quartet of finishes left their title dreams up in smoke.

-It was a performance few can forget and one that means Arshavin will always be amongst the biggest ‘what if’ players in Arsenal’s modern history.
+It was a performance few can forget and one that means Arshavin will always be among the biggest ‘what if’ players in Arsenal’s modern history

 What if he had adapted properly to the demands of English football?

 What if he had better applied himself in a bid to truly fulfil his potential?